smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 The preferred notebook environment for completing the exercises is **SageMaker Studio**.

-* You can find detailed guidance on how to set up SageMaker Studio [here in the SageMaker Developer Guide ](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).
+* You can find detailed guidance on how to set up SageMaker Studio [here in the SageMaker Developer Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).
-* For simple initial testing, you may find it easiest to [onboard with IAM ](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html).
+* For simple initial testing, you may find it easiest to [onboard with IAM](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html).
 Configuring a SageMaker Studio domain involves a few high-level design decisions, but you can always delete your test domain and create a new one later if you need to.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/setup/Domain-Users-Custom.png "Screenshot of SageMaker Studio Console listing users")